union-fashion/home/api-first/index.md

 ### Environments
 Each API should have a clear set of variables defined for working with each API in a client.

-- Secrets - No secrets should exist in collection, relying on environments to apply.
+- No secrets should exist in collection, relying on environments to apply.
-- Variables - Common variables used across collections should be in environments.
+- Common variables used across collections should be in environments.
-- Sharing - Environments should be centrally defined and shared across teams.
+- Environments should be centrally defined and shared across teams.
-- Operational - Environments should help maintain operational state for each API.
+- Environments should help maintain operational state for each API.

 Environments are used by developers in clients, and automated using runners and monitors.